Achieving Business Objectives with a Data-Driven Channel Partner Portal Software.

 - Decreasing response time to customer issues

 An effective way for a vendor to cut down on reoccurring costs is to invest in a robust channel partner portal software.
 Data provides intelligence that can reduce costs and improve the efficiency of operations.
 Also, a channel partner portal delivers greater visibility into sales channels pipelines to optimize the productivity of vendors’ sales and customer service teams.

-Analyzing the data submitted through a vendor’s portal can be ultimately cost-effective through greater visibility into:
+Analyzing the data submitted through a vendor’s partner portal can be ultimately cost-effective through greater visibility into:

 - The impact of the vendor’s channel programs